 Jakarta and the surrounding areas, along with Bali, do get a little attention from foreign media and investors.
-Yet most of Indonesia suffers from a lack of attention by mainstream interest and Indosight wants to contribute in changing this.
+Yet most of Indonesia suffers from a lack of attention by mainstream interest and Emerhub wants to contribute in changing this.

 As you’ve probably realized, there are huge opportunities in places off the beaten track.
 Naturally, opportunities come with risk, but investors and entrepreneurs who look to make good returns on their investments might find this risk more than acceptable considering the potential these four areas surely have.